-New Delhi: The Indian Army killed 138 Pakistan Army personnel in 2017 in “tactical operations” and retaliatory cross-border firings along the Line of Control (LoC) in Jammu and Kashmir, government intelligence sources said Wednesday.
+New Delhi: The Indian Army killed 138 Pakistan Army personnel in 2017 in tactical operations and retaliatory cross-border firings along the Line of Control (LoC) in Jammu and Kashmir, government intelligence sources said today.

 The Indian Army lost 28 soldiers during the same period along the LoC, the sources said.